 Eyes open Patty.

 “What the hell are you doing?”
-Sara reaches for the wheel once more, screaming for Pat to stop, to SLOW DOWN!
-He waves her away, absentmindedly watching the cliffs.
+Sara reached for the wheel once more, screaming for Patty to stop, to… “Slow down!”

 Not today… hiccup.